yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/06-create-dax-calculations-in-power-bi-desktop-advanced.md

 **The estimated time to complete the lab is 45 minutes**

-In this lab you will create measures with DAX expressions involving filter context manipulation.
+In this lab, you will create measures with DAX expressions involving filter context manipulation.

 In this lab you learn how to: